WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/veres-one-demo.md

 ./did get YOUR_DID
 ```

-For exmaple:
+For example:

 ```
 ./did get did:v1:test:nym:2xQn7AKZpGo8no3zvUGsyrM5dv8ZXsaM9gAB8BKhYZou

 ```

-Why is this important: Retrieving a DID Document from the Veres One Network
+Why this is important: Retrieving a DID Document from the Veres One Network
 verifies that what you think you wrote to the network was actually written
 to the network.